wenjia-knight/CFG-Data-2-Group-6-Project/README.md

 - `02_data_cleaning_notebooks` contains the notebooks used to clean the NHS data and popular track moods data.
 - `Python code for NHS data cleaning` contains the Python scripts used to clean the NHS data.
 - `Python codes for web scraping & API` contains the Python scripts used to scrape the data from the Official Charts website and get audio features from the Spotify API.
-- `SQL database` contains the Python script used to create the database and Juypter Notebook used to general some example queries.
+- `SQL database` contains the Python script used to create the database and Juypter Notebook used to generate some example queries.
 Please note SQL database was not used in this project.
 It was created to show the process of creating a database and how to query the data.

 ## Status